JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT 2: LEMP STACK IMPLEMENTATION/project-2.md

 __When the install procedure returns to the console prompt..
 I ensure NGINX is active ---> See the green text active (running) status__
 ![Nginxrunning](./images/nginxrunning2.PNG)

+###### * I have edited my security group to allow inbound connections on HTTP TCP port 80 which is default port that web brousers use to access web pages in the Internet.

 On the creation page i  added a new security group name and a description, clicked add rule under inbound rules to add source ip address.
 I chose Custom TCP i the __type__ section and entered 22 the (SSH TCP port) in the __port range__ seection.
 I entered my WAN IP address in the Source IP address box with a /32 so only I have acess to the instance

 ![securityGroup](./images/secgrp2.PNG)